mimoudix/URL-Shortener-with-Expiry/README.md

 ## Requirements

-- PHP 7 or later
+- PHP 7 or later (tested with PHP 8)
 - PDO extension for PHP
 - MySQL 5.6 or later
 - PDO_MYSQL